Mythological

 A harpy is a creature that

-they can throw forward and command to levitate--to keep heroes at a distance
+daggers, which they throw forward and magically command to levitate, further

 These small demonic creatures